Grandpa-G/RemoteAdminConsole/README.md

-# RemoteAdminConsole
+# AdminConsole
-Allows remote administrator to manage TShock server
+Provides a GUI console management tool for TShock server